M&A Intelligence

 Technology / Satellite

 Amazon agreed on 14 April 2026 to acquire satellite operator Globalstar in an $11.6 billion all-cash deal at $90 per share, enabling the creation of Amazon Leo — a direct-to-device (D2D) low Earth orbit satellite network.
-The acquisition gives Amazon proprietary spectrum and direct-to-device technology, replacing its previous reliance on Globalstar's satellite network under a commercial agreement.
-Amazon simultaneously announced a partnership with Apple for Amazon Leo to power satellite-based Emergency SOS and connectivity services for iPhone and Apple Watch, providing immediate large-scale commercial demand.
+The acquisition gives Amazon proprietary spectrum and direct-to-device technology, replacing its commercial agreement reliance on Globalstar's satellite network.
+Amazon simultaneously announced a partnership with Apple for Amazon Leo to power satellite-based Emergency SOS and connectivity services for iPhone and Apple Watch — providing large-scale immediate commercial demand.
 Amazon's satellite deployment roadmap targets service launch in 2028.
 Close is expected in late 2026 or early 2027, pending FCC spectrum approval and standard antitrust clearance.
+The merger agreement contains a deadline of April 13, 2027 for completion, extendable to October 2027 and again to April 2028 if regulatory or satellite operational milestones have not been satisfied.

 $5B